uabrc/uabrc.github.io/docs/account/leaving/index.md

 ## What Is the Grace Period?

-Researchers have a {{ grace_period_time }} grace period following the end of their relationship with UAB.
+Researchers have a {{ account.leaving.grace_period_time }} grace period following the end of their relationship with UAB.

 Due to security requirements imposed by US federal funding agencies, we are unable to extend the grace period.